Chateau Dumas, week-long workshop, prices from €1975

 She has been a mentor artist for projects with women’s groups in informal settlements in Mumbai, in rural Nepal, and with indigenous Mexicans and Australians, making art with recycled and local materials.
 Her work is the inspiration for her embroidered animations, automata and textile pieces.
 Her latest project combines her love of embroidery, puppetry, animation and period costume in the creation of a puppet of Jacques-Julien Houtou de Labillardiére, the botanist on a French expedition to Oceania in 1792, which visited Susie’s home state of Western Australia.
 Susie is re-creating his return to Australia and travels around the world in a series of short films.
 Susie is a Fellow of the Society of Designer Craftsmen, UK.

-Create your own hand-stitched French character from a bygone era.
+Course outline: Create your own hand-stitched French character from a bygone era.
 Inspired by Susie’s 18th century botanist, and working from historical images or your own imagination, you will make a soft puppet of a male figure.
 Using a base pattern you will stitch the body in soft wool felt and then learn how to make articulated joints.
 When the base body is made, we will spend a day learning to sketch portraits in thread.
 Beginning with a sample face to learn the technique, you will move on to stitching a portrait of your own choosing.
 After mastering the technique you will return to your puppet and embroider him a characterful face and hands.

 You will then develop his hairstyle and clothe him in a suitable manner.
 Working from historical costume books and scaled down patterns, you will dress him - as aristocrat, peasant or somewhere in between - the choice determined by you and your chosen fabrics.
 Bring along small pieces of treasured cloth and during the week we will explore local markets for scraps of fabric and haberdashery to embellish his costume.
 We will initially create toiles of the costume to explore and inspire your theatrical side, and Susie will explain stitches and finishing.
 During the week we will discuss historical costume and learn how to scale patterns to full size.
 By the end of the week you will have a fully dressed puppet to inspire further creativity.